-If you're giving a knife as a gift, it's obviously because you want to give the coolest present ever.
-You want the recipient to squeal with delight after opening the box!
-The last thing you want is for them to say "Oh, a knife.
-That's nice thank you."
-You want them to shout “Holy Bananas! that is the coolest thing I've ever seen!” while doing a victory lap around the room with the knife held high above their head...
-In a safe manner, of course.
+If you're giving a knife as a gift, you obviously want to give the coolest present ever.
+Ideally you want the recipient to squeal with delight after opening the box.
+You want them to shout “Holy bananas!
+This is the coolest thing I've ever seen!” while doing a victory lap around the room with the knife held high above their head—in a safe manner, of course.

 You need a knife that has the look.
 There are tons of average looking knives in the world, but ignore those.
 Gift knives need to be sexy.

 You always want to give a gift that's easy to care for.
 Giving someone a knife that could rust is like giving them a puppy to look after.
 Go with stainless steel.